Lightning-AI/lightning-thunder/README.md

 The compiled function `jfoo` takes and returns PyTorch tensors, just like the original function, so modules and functions compiled by Thunder can be used as part of larger PyTorch programs.

+&nbsp;
 ## Train models

 Thunder is in its early stages and should not be used for production runs yet.

-However, it can already deliver outstanding performance on LLM model supported by [LitGPT](https://github.com/Lightning-AI/lit-gpt), such as Mistral, Llama 2, Gemma, Falcon, and others.
+However, it can already deliver outstanding performance for pretraining and finetuning LLMs supported by [LitGPT](https://github.com/Lightning-AI/lit-gpt), such as Mistral, Llama 2, Gemma, Falcon, and others.

 Check out [the LitGPT integration](https://github.com/Lightning-AI/litgpt/tree/main/extensions/thunder) to learn about running LitGPT and Thunder together.

-## Features
+&nbsp;
+## Inside Thunder: A brief look at the core features

 Given a Python callable or PyTorch module, Thunder can generate an optimized program that: